watabee/play-billing-samples/TrivialDriveJava/README.md

    2013-01-08: Updated to include support for subscriptions
    2015-03-13: Updated to new dev console and added yearly subscriptions
    2015-08-27: Ported to gradle and prepped for transitioning to GitHub
-   2021-04-28: Rewritten and updated to support In-App-Billing Library V3
+   2021-04-28: Rewritten and updated to support Google Play Billing Library V3